Naya Khang Peak (Ghanja La Chuli) 5844m

 Permits Required for Naya Khang Peak

-The main permits required are the following:
+The main permits required are:

 1. Langtang National Park Entry Permit